What the job involves

 If you choose to train as a veterinary physiotherapist you will need to meet the entry criteria outlined by the course provider.
 Training courses often ask for an animal or health-related degree, merited at a 2.1 or above, along with extensive experience with animals.

 You will need to have a degree in human physiotherapy and be a member of the Chartered Society of Physiotherapists before you can apply to undertake the Postgraduate Diploma/MSc in Veterinary Physiotherapy.

 Degree in Veterinary Physiotherapy

 Typical entry requirements for an undergraduate degree are five GCSEs at Grade C or above in Maths, English Language and a Science, plus three A2 Levels including an A in Biology/Human Biology and one other science based subject at grade B. Offers tend to be in the region of AAB.

-You will ideally need a first degree in a relevant subject such as veterinary nursing at a minimum of 2:2 although prior learning may be taken into account for mature applicants.
+You will likely need a first degree in a relevant subject such as veterinary nursing at a minimum of 2:2 although prior learning may be taken into account for mature applicants.